abltcp97/blog/_posts/2024-12-04-building-cyber-home-lab-part-1.md

 ![vlans](/images/homelab-guide/part1/VLAN-IntPort.png)

 We will be having four total VLANs.
 You can choose how to name each one but I will keep it simple and do 10,20,30,40.
 The process is the same for each one.

 Give it a name, set the Bridge to be the our VLAN Interface (vmbr2), give it an IP, and give it a tag.
 You can also add a comment as well.
 I actually went back later and added this.
 I referred to the network diagram and left a comment corresponding to what I designated each vlan for.

+Example: **Comment: Security**

 After creating the Vlans you should have something like this.